Properties

 Object properties show up as only three options "Single select", "Multi-select", and "Cover image" in the dropdown to add a new property.
 But they can later be customized further in the object property settings.

-An object property only works with one specified content type.
-You can now change the content type retrospectively – but all previously selected items will be removed by doing so.
+An object property only works with one specified object type.
+You can now change the object type retrospectively – but all previously selected items will be removed by doing so.

 Single or Multi-select